aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-ole/_index.md

 }
 ```

-## **Change OLE Object Data**
+## **Changing OLE Object Data**
-If an OLE object is already embedded in a slide, you can access that object easily using Aspose.Slides for .NET and can
+If an OLE object is already embedded in a slide, you can easily access that object using Aspose.Slides for .NET and modify its data this way:
-modify its data.
-Please follow the steps below to find how to modify an OLE object data from a slide:

 1. Open the desired presentation with embedded OLE Object by creating an instance of [Presentation](http://www.aspose.com/api/net/slides/aspose.slides/presentation) class.

 1. Obtain the reference of a slide by using its Index.

-1. Access the OLE Object Frame shape (in this example, we have used the PPTX created above which has only one shape at first slide) and typecast that object as an OLE Object Frame.
+1. Access the OLE Object Frame shape.

+   In our example, we used the previously created PPTX, which has only one shape on the first slide.
+We then *typecasted* that object as an OLE Object Frame.
 This was the desired OLE Object Frame to be accessed.

 1. Once the OLE Object Frame is accessed, you can perform any operation on it.

 1. Create the Workbook object and access the OLE Data.

 1. Access the desired Worksheet and amend the data.

 1. Save the updated Workbook in streams.

 1. Change the OLE object data from stream data.

-In the example given below, an OLE Object Frame (that is a Microsoft Excel Chart object embedded in a slide) is accessed and then its file data is modified to change the chart data.
+In the example below, an OLE Object Frame (that is an Excel chart object embedded in a slide) is accessed and then its file data is modified to change the chart data.

 ``` csharp
 // The path to the documents directory.